-Before I explain our Friday’s policy, let’s dive into this question.
+Before I explain our Friday policy, let’s dive into this question.
 Many studies have shown that overwork leads to burnout.
-Should we start working less, but better?
+Can we start working less, but better?

-- Google was famous for their 20% time for personal projects, which they even mentioned in their 2004 IPO, but by 2012 this policy was as good as dead as their engineers were “worried about their performance reviews if they spend 80% of their time on their teams’ main business rather than 100%.”2
+- Google was famous for giving their workers 20% of their time to dedicate to personal projects, which they even mentioned in their 2004 IPO.
+But by 2012, this policy was as good as dead, as their engineers were “worried about their performance reviews if they [spent] 80% of their time on their teams’ main business rather than 100%.”2

-- Marissa Meyer, ex-CEO of Yahoo, was the anti-example for all remote workers by brining everyone working from home in Yahoo back to the office and showing off her workaholic 130-hour workweeks4.
+- Marissa Meyer, ex-CEO of Yahoo, was the anti-example for all remote workers by bringing everyone working from home in Yahoo back to the office and showing off her workaholic 130-hour workweeks4.

-Despite these missteps I still entertained the idea of working less.
-But the CEO part of me didn’t like the fact of giving my team more free time with nothing in exchange.
+Despite these missteps, I still entertained the idea of working less.
+But the CEO part of me didn’t like the fact that I was giving my team more free time with nothing in exchange.
 As mentioned in Chapter 15, we already had flexible working hours, but I felt it wasn’t enough.

-What to do then?
-How to make people work less, but better?
+What do you do then?
+How can you make people work less, but better?
 Is it even possible?

-Question 2: How to help people learn more?
+Question 2: How can you help people learn more?